 There is something to be said for being brief and direct.
 The woman pledges under the oath of the Prophet while the groom’s pronouncement lacks mention of a higher power, but it seems apparent that the intent is not to make light of the groom’s position.
 Rather the pronouncement falls immediately after the woman’s words and mirrors them and the umbrella of the religious commitment and sensibility.
 At the same time, the words are quite a bit more upbeat and pleasant while making a statement with similar intent to Christian and Jewish vows.

 The point here is that when pledges are used as part of a ceremony the goal is to pledge faith and love in isolation from adversity.
 The reassurance is a statement of dedication that is to be unbroken regardless of circumstance and fate.
+Going through some common marriage vows should be an integral part of your wedding preparations.

-While other options exist, such as writing one’s own vows and making other personal statements, the vows should not be considered as merely something to ‘get through’ as a part of ritual, but felt, expressed, desired and cherished as well in making a statement to one’s life partner.
+While other options exist, such as writing one’s own vows and making other personal statements, the vows should not be considered as merely something to ‘get through’ as a part of the ritual, but felt, expressed, desired and cherished as well in making a statement to one’s life partner.
 If this were the case, perhaps fewer marriages would end before they do.